mantisMolloy/Likeable/README.md

 # Likeable
 MEAN stack app which determines how many facebook pages you have liked and scans for traces of Kardashian and Bieber in the users likes.
-User log into the app using an oAuth2.0 strategy and information about users page likes are gather via Facebook API.
+User log into the app using an oAuth2.0 strategy and information about users page likes are gathered via Facebook API.

 ##Before logging in